Mehrdad261/Mehrdad261/README.md

 </p>

 👨‍💻 About Me
-I specialize in building and securing robust IT infrastructures, with proven expertise in:
+I specialise in building and securing robust IT infrastructures, with proven expertise in:

 Cloud Technologies: Architecting and managing scalable solutions in AWS and Azure.